Guy of Ibelin (died 1304)

 Guy of Ibelin (French: Guy d'Ibelin) (1250/1255 – 1304), of the Ibelin family, was count of Jaffa and Ascalon during the latter part of the Crusades.
 He was the son of John of Ibelin (aka John of Jaffa) and Maria of Barbaron.
 He was count in name only.
 His father, John of Jaffa, had died in 1266, after which the fragile truce with the Muslims collapsed, and Jaffa was captured by Baibars in 1268.
 John was probably succeeded by Guy's older brother James, who held the title of Count of Jaffa until his death in 1276, at which point the title passed to Guy.

-In 1299/1300, Guy was able to capture Byblos with a Genoese fleet, but held it only briefly.
-He also met with the Mongol leader Kutlushah in 1301, in an unsuccessful attempt to coordinate a military attack against the Muslims.
+In 1299/1300, Guy was able to capture Byblos with a Genoese fleet, but held it only briefly as it was recaptured by the Mamluks shortly after.
+He also met with the Mongol leader Kutlushah in 1301, in an unsuccessful attempt to coordinate a military attack against the Mamluks.
 In 1302 he and his family were captured by pirates while staying at their ancestral fiefdom in Episcopia, Cyprus.

-He died on February 14, 1304, and was buried in Nicosia, Cyprus, in a pauper's grave in accordance with his vows.
+He died on 14 February 1304 and was buried in Nicosia, Cyprus, in a pauper's grave in accordance with his vows.
 Guy must have been held in high regard on the island, judging from the turmoil following his death reported by the chronicler Amadi.